Page Contents

 Loen Skylift

-The newly opened Loen Skylift takes you 1011 metres above the Nordfjord below, to stunning panoramic views of the surrounding mountains and town below.
-Their slogan is “from Fjord to Sky in 5”, and that pretty much sums it up.
+The newly opened Loen Skylift whisks you 1,011 meters above the Nordfjord in just five minutes, offering breathtaking panoramic views of the surrounding mountains and the town below.
+Their slogan, “From Fjord to Sky in 5,” couldn’t be more accurate.

-Although if you are going to explore on your own and not on a P&O Cruises tour, please use a guide or plan your route carefully.
+If you plan to explore on your own rather than through a P&O Cruises tour, be sure to use a guide or plan your route carefully.
+The mountains are stunning, but they demand respect and careful preparation.

 Briksdal Glacier